CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 \subsubsection{\textbf{$\eta$-BFS Sampling Strategy}}

-Existing works on DGNNs have successfully modeled the long-term stable patterns within dynamic graphs by utilizing memory buffers or smoothing restrictions~\cite{kumar2018learning,rossi2020temporal,tian2021self,sun2022self}.
-However, in addition to the long-term stable patterns, the short-term fluctuating patterns are also of great significance for real-life industrial graphs with rapidly changing.
-For example, in recommender systems, both the long-term and short-term interests of users extracting from the user-item interaction graph are important for making optimal recommendation decisions~\cite{yu2019adaptive}.
+Existing works on DGNNs have successfully modeled the long-term stable patterns within dynamic graphs by utilizing memory buffers or temporal smoothing restrictions~\cite{rossi2020temporal,tian2021self,sun2022self}.
+However, in addition to the long-term stable patterns that can be modeled by current DGNN models, the short-term fluctuating patterns are also of great significance for real-life industrial graphs with rapid changes.
+In real-world recommender systems, both the long-term and short-term interests of users extracted from the user-item interaction graph are important for making optimal recommendation decisions~\cite{yu2019adaptive,chi2023modeling}.
+For instance, in the Meituan platform, besides the enduring stable trend of users' personal taste preferences, popular factors contribute to the rapid daily fluctuations in user interests~\cite{sun2022graph}.
 In order to further capture the short-term fluctuating temporal evolution patterns in dynamic graphs during pre-training, we design a $\eta$-BFS sampling strategy to extract temporal subgraphs by accessing various temporal-aware sampling functions.

 We first define the set of event time that contains node $i$ by time $t$ as $T_{i}^{t} = \{t_u | (i, u, t_u) \in\gE^{t}, t_u < t\}$, given a root node $i$ at time $t$, the $\eta$-BFS sampling first observes all the 1-hop neighbors $u\in \gN_i^t$ of node $i$.
 A sampling probability $p_{u}$ is then assigned to each neighbor $u$ by a temporal-aware function $f_{t\rightarrow p}(\cdot)$ under $T_{i}^{t}$.
 The 1-hop $\eta$-neighbors are randomly sampled from $\gN_i^t$ depending on $p_{u}$.
 By conducting the above sampling process on each sampled 1-hop $\eta$-neighbors, we get the 2-hop $\eta$-neighbors.
 After recursively conducting the above sampling for $k$ times, the $\eta$-BFS sampling generates the $\eta$-BFS $k$-hop subgraph.
 Figure \ref{fig:bfs} illustrates a toy example of $\eta$-BFS sampling with $\eta=2$ and $k=2$.
 The $\eta$-BFS sampling strategy will be utilized with two designed temporal-aware probability functions to generate sample pairs for the following temporal contrastive learning in Subsection \ref{pretrain-downstream}.